- Berkeley Lake was created by Frank Coggins with the development of Berkeley Realty and Investment Company (BR&IC).

 - BLHA membership 210.

-- Georgia Department of Natural Resources completed fish population study.
+- Georgia Department of Natural Resources completed a fish population study.

 - AJC reported the community had grown to 700 residents and was deemed “wealthiest Georgia city”.